glauuucoma/glauuucoma/README.md

 - **Climbing Gyms iOS App** 🧗‍♂️
   - Building a single-page iOS app that focuses on rating climbing gyms in Toronto.
   - Exploring the possibility of displaying available bouldering spots across the Greater Toronto Area.
+  - Core components and technologies: Python, Telegram Bot API, Webhook, Hosting.

 - **ConnectU Telegram Bot** 🤖
   - Developing a Telegram bot to assist Ukrainians in registering for government services, such as obtaining a new passport from the embassy.
   - The bot will monitor websites and notify users about available appointment slots.
+  - Core components and technologies: Swift, SwiftUI, XCode, Firebase, API, Core.

-Keep an eye on my repositories for updates on these exciting projects!
+<h4>Keep an eye on my repositories for updates on these exciting projects!</h4>